abpframework/abp/docs/en/Blog-Posts/2024-07-31 v8_3_Preview/post.md

 ![](new-platform-cover-image.png)

 We're thrilled to announce that the **new ABP.IO Platform** is now live!
 Our team has been hard at unifying and enhancing the entire platform to deliver a seamless, user-friendly experience.
-We consolidated all our services under a single domain: [abp.io](https://abp.io/); added a new mega menu that makes find what you need much easier and faster, and also improved UX of our application and combined both ABP (open-source) and ABP Commercial (paid) documents into a single comprehensive resource.
+We consolidated all our services under a single domain: [abp.io](https://abp.io/); added a new mega menu that makes finding what you need much easier and faster, and also improved the UX of our application and combined both ABP (open-source) and ABP Commercial (paid) documents into a single comprehensive resource.

 > Read the blog post to learn more about this unification 👉 [The new ABP Platform is live!](https://abp.io/blog/new-abp-platform-is-live)